Clark Graebner: 1967

-Graebner was considered to be one of the fastest servers in his time.
-In the 1967 United States Championship, the last time the event, today's U.S. Open, was open only to amateur players, Graebner lost in the final to John Newcombe.
-The following year he reached the semifinals in singles at both Wimbledon and the inaugural U.S. Open.
+He lost to Newcombe, the champion that year, in the 4th round of the 1967 Wimbledon championships.
+In the 1967 United States Championship, the last time the event, today's U.S. Open, was open only to amateur players, Graebner was the top-seeded U.S. player at No. 7.
+He defeated the No. 2 seed Roy Emerson in a marathon quarterfinal, but lost in the final to Newcombe.